-The Board maintains strong, open, and transparent relationships with regulators and relevant government authorities.
+The Board and the Company maintain strong, open, and transparent relationships with regulators and relevant government authorities.
 Liaison with regulators and the Government, both directly and as part of Lloyds Banking Group, is an ongoing priority at all levels of the organisation, ensuring Lloyds Banking Group and the Company's strategic aims align with the requirement of these important stakeholders.
-In November 2020 and July 2021 respectively, the Board invited representatives from the Financial Conduct Authority and Prudential Regulation Authority respectively to join one of its meetings to discuss key priorities.
-In addition, individual directors have in the ordinary course of business continuing discussions with regulators on various matters within the regulatory agenda.
+In June and September 2022 respectively the Board invited representatives from the Financial Conduct Authority and Prudential Regulation Authority to join one of its meetings to discuss key priorities.
+In addition, individual Directors have in the ordinary course of business continuing discussions with regulators on various matters within the regulatory agenda.
 Regulatory engagement provides a view of the key areas of regulatory focus to management and the Board with monitoring of regulatory actions in place.